 27 The diagram tracks the percentage answering "frequently" to the question: "When you get together with friends, would you say you discuss political matters frequently, occasionally, or never?"
 We present periods of five year compilations of probabilistic samples of about 3000 individuals per year; the statistical uncertainty on each dot is therefore about +/- 2.0 percent.

 28 The point "age 22" refers to the age group 18 to 27; people at age 22 in 1981 are 31 in 1990 and 40 in 1999; the trade-union members remain at 5 percent of that cohort.
 The dynamic here is a kind of generational extinction of trade unions.

 29 By welfare regime, I mean the complex system of decision-making over, and the production and distribution of, social resources, where hierarchy and the other dimensions of social differentiation are major issues.
-This regime includes work regulations, family supports, and the "third sector," that is, XXX [[please say what the thid sector is here]] The shape of the class system is a consequence of the welfare regime.
+This regime includes work regulations, family supports, and the "third sector" (a broad rubric that includes associations, foundations, trade unions, and many local or religious institutions, all of which can play an important role in the development of social capital and the civic participation of the population).
+The shape of the class system is a consequence of the welfare regime.
 See Gøsta Esping-Anderson G., The Tree Worlds of Welfare Capitalism (Cambridge: Polity Press, 1990).